celo-org/celo-monorepo/packages/docs/developer-resources/integrations/listings.md

 If you need more information to explore other aspects of the Celo Protocol, there’s a [useful links](https://docs.celo.org/#useful-links) page.

 To learn more about the Stability Mechanism, you can find it over [here](https://docs.celo.org/celo-codebase/protocol/stability).
-The [Stability Analysis Whitepaper](https://celo.org/papers/Celo_Stability_Analysis.pdf) and [blog post](https://medium.com/celohq/a-look-at-the-celo-stability-analysis-white-paper-part-1-23edd5ef8b5) are also linked.
+The [Stability Analysis Whitepaper](https://celo.org/papers/Celo_Stability_Analysis.pdf) and [blog post](https://medium.com/celohq/a-look-at-the-celo-stability-analysis-white-paper-part-1-23edd5ef8b5) will provide a lot more information on the stability algorithm.

-If you want to find more information about the Celo Reserve, please visit the link [here](https://celoreserve.org ).
+If you want to find more information about the Celo Reserve, a diversified portfolio of cryptocurrencies supporting the ability of the Celo protocol to expand and contract the supply of Celo stable assets, please visit [https://celoreserve.org](https://celoreserve.org ).

 ### Github
 The Celo Protocol GitHub is located [here.](https://github.com/celo-org/)